 Dr. Lillard is a Professor of Psychology at the University of Virginia, and has been studying and writing about Montessori education for more than two decades.
 She holds a B.A. in English literature from Smith College and received her Ph.D. in psychology from Stanford University.
 In 2005 she authored the book Montessori: The Science Behind the Genius is now in 3rd edition (2017), which showed that current scientific research provides astounding support for Maria Montessori’s major insights.
 Other articles by Dr. Lillard have been published in Science, the Journal of School Psychology, and Psychological Bulletin and Pediatrics.

 Janet McDonell is the director of primary training at the Washington Montessori Institute at Loyola University Maryland.
 She also holds the AMI elementary and special education diplomas.
 Her educational background includes a B.A. in comparative literature and an M.Ed. in Montessori education.
 Janet has served as the chair of the AMI Training Group and remains a member.
-She also serves on the board of director of AMI/USA.
+She is an examiner for AMI and a school consultant for AMI/USA.